 Looking for a farm that will let you pick your own blueberries?
 You’re in luck because there are several in Maine.
 Most places open mid to late July, but a few open early in the month and some not until the first of August.

 If a farm has a website or a Facebook page, I included a link.
 I also added information about pesticide use whenever possible.
+More and more people are looking for organic blueberries, so please let me know if you’re aware of U-pick farms that are organic.

 It’s important to check ahead to make sure a farm is open for picking.
 Call or if they’re on Facebook, that’s where I usually find the most up-to-date information.